 Talk to yourself

-You should always practice speaking skills.
-You can talk to yourself or translate ads out loud.
-It is also worth going to language clubs and interacting with native speakers.
+You should always practice your speaking skills.
+You can talk to yourself or translate advertisements aloud.
+It is also worth going to language clubs and chatting with native speakers.”

 Elena Yuvkovetskaya - accountant